garrett-partenza-us/Text-Reminders/README.md

+# Text Reminders

-# A reach web app that allows users to automate text based reminders to their cell phone.
-Built using react, deployed on Amazon EC2, and stored data using Google's Firebase realtime database.
+## A React web-app that allows users to automate text-based reminders to their cell phone.
+Built using React, deployed on Amazon EC2, and stored data using Google's realtime database Firebase .

 ## Available Scripts